SandSnip3r/Hyperbot/building.md

 ## Building Hyperbot UI Using Qt Creator

 Under the Projects tab, find the Build & Run settings.
 Under Initial Configuration of the Build section, add your `CMAKE_TOOLCHAIN_FILE` if necessary (is necessary for vcpkg builds).
 Under Build  Steps, under Targets, unselect "all".
-Select "hyperbot-ui" and "ui-proto".
+Select "hyperbot-ui" and "ui_proto".
 Under the Run section, change "Run configuration" to "hyperbot-ui".

 ## Building Hyperbot on Linux